ATL-Flaneur/CoreWebApp/README.md

 Note that Dockerfile specifies use of port 8080 instead of 5000.
 This clarifies whether a connection is made to a debug instance or a Docker image.

 ```
-sudo docker run -d -p 8080:8080 --name server-container server:1.0
+docker run -d -p 8080:8080 --name server-container server:1.0
 ```

-Open a browser and navigate to http://localhost:5000/health or run `curl localhost:5000/health` to verify that the app is running.
+Open a browser and navigate to http://localhost:8080/health or run `curl localhost:8080/health` to verify that the app is running.

 ## Prometheus